 - In Vision of Escaflowne, the relative flow of time between Gaia and Earth seemingly follows no logic whatsoever.
 At first, time seems to move at roughly the same speed in both worlds, and traveler Hitomi is even able to receive a page on Gaia at the exact same time it was sent on Earth.
 Then, time seems to be moving faster on Earth when it's revealed that Hitomi's grandmother traveled there as a girl at least thirty years ago Earth time, but only enough time had passed on Gaia for Allen to age from a youth to a young man (perhaps ten years max).
 Then, when Hitomi returns to Earth, she is transported to a point before she even left, which is about where you stop worrying about it.

-- Yuu Watase has gone on record as saying this is how the time difference between the real world, and world of The Universe of the Four Gods works in Fushigi Yuugi works.
-Basically the relative time difference depends on the text in the book, meaning that time doesn't move at a fixed rate - a few paragraphs could cover minutes, days, or months.
+- Yuu Watase has gone on record as saying the time difference between the real world and world of The Universe of the Four Gods in Fushigi Yuugi depends on the text in the book, meaning that time doesn't move at a fixed rate - a few paragraphs could cover minutes, days, or months.
 So if the sentence "And a year passed." appeared, people inside will have lived a year in less than a second outside.

 - The second season of Corrector Yui had the Com-Net marching at 256 times the speed of real time, allowing people to do tasks that would normally last days (or months) into a few hours.
 This is mentioned in a certain episode when Yui is required to finish up a self-published manga (which, Yui being what she is, forgets to do so).